-The Cashel Palace Hotel was built in 1732 by Archbishop Theophilus Bolton and was designed by Sir Edward Lovett Pearce.
-Pearce was the leading architect in Ireland and was the man who designed the original parliament houses for Dublin (now the Bank of Ireland on College Green).
-The style is a mix between ‘Queen Anne’ and ‘Early Georgian’.
+The Cashel Palace Hotel was built in 1732 by Archbishop Theophilus Bolton and was designed by the famous architect Sir Edward Lovett Pearce with a style that mixed ‘Queen Anne’ and ‘Early Georgian’.
 The red brick on the front and limestone at the rear is a very rare and unusual feature for this period.
 There is a crowned harp over the entrance which is a fire mark issued by the Hibernian Insurance Company of Dublin.
-The hotel has magnificent original wood paneling, staircases and superb examples of ‘barley sugar’ Banisters.
-Over the years it has been used as a palatial home for deans, canons and bishops but was eventually was sold by the church in 1959 to Lord Brockett who opened it as a Luxury Hotel in 1962.
-The gardens contain the descendants of the original hop plants that was used by Richard Guinness to brew his famous beer and they have a private walkway called ‘The Bishops Walk’ which ran to the nearby Rock of Cashel, the 13th Century Cathedral and the ancient seat of the Kings of Munster.
+The hotel has magnificent original wood paneling, staircases, and superb examples of ‘barley sugar’ Banisters.
+Over the years it has been used as a palatial home for deans, canons, and bishops but was eventually was sold by the church in 1959 to Lord Brockett who opened it as a Luxury Hotel in 1962.
+The gardens contain the descendants of the original hop plants that were used by Richard Guinness to brew his famous beer and they have a private walkway called ‘The Bishops Walk’ which ran to the nearby Rock of Cashel, the c.13th Cathedral and the ancient seat of the Kings of Munster.